ibm-cloud-docs/openwhisk/openwhisk_actions.md

   The CLI automatically infers the type of the action by using the source file extension.
 For `.js` source files, the action runs by using a Node.js 6 runtime.
 You can also create an action that runs with Node.js 8 by explicitly specifying the parameter `--kind nodejs:8`.
 For more information, see the Node.js 6 vs 8 [reference](./openwhisk_reference.html#openwhisk_ref_javascript_environments).

-3. List the Actions that you created:
+3. List the actions that you created:
   ```
   ibmcloud wsk action list
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   actions
   hello       private
   ```
   {: screen}

-  You can see the **hello** Action you created.
+  You can see the **hello** action you created.

-4. After you create your Action, you can run it in the cloud in with the **invoke** command.
-You can invoke Actions with a *blocking* invocation (that is, request/response style) or a *non-blocking* invocation by specifying a flag in the command.
+4. After you create your action, you can run it in the cloud in with the **invoke** command.
+You can invoke actions with a *blocking* invocation (that is, request/response style) or a *non-blocking* invocation by specifying a flag in the command.
 A blocking invocation request _waits_ for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's [time limit value](./openwhisk_reference.html#openwhisk_syslimits).
 The result of the activation is returned if it is available within the wait period.
 Otherwise, the activation continues processing in the system, and an activation ID is returned so that one can check for the result later, as with non-blocking requests (see [here](#monitor-action-output) for tips on monitoring activations).

   This example uses the blocking parameter, `--blocking`:
   ```